Stellenbosch-Econometrics/Geospatial-Inequality/README.md

 ### Further Notes

 - Every script should be evaluated on a fresh R session, in particular settings that optimize some of the libraries used such as `set_collapse(nthreads = 4, na.rm = FALSE, sort = FALSE)` are not to be used on all scripts.
+Also watch out for changes in these options within the script.
+In general, most scripts are meant to be executed from top to bottom.